NikolaAndro/agency-jekyll-theme/README.md

 - [x] Talk to Mathew to promote, we will him, as well as Mirzad
 - [ ] Share in school chats and Other school teams/chats
 - [ ] Custom domain name and hosting.
 Read [this](https://jekyllrb.com/docs/deployment/third-party/).
+- [ ] Excercise Library

+# Future Plans Kitchen

+- [ ] Include list of healthy snacks
+- [ ] Include a price estimator based on a store in real time (scrape stores web page)
+- [ ] Scrape the aisle numbers for each food in the list and make a "store tour" so that when you go to the store you have the most efficient rout to get all the food.
+- [ ] Make the kitchen available in Serbian and in English
+- [ ] Better sorting of meal plans

 Agency Jekyll theme
 ====================